top of page

 Prevention Playbook for Hard-Water Homes

-• Humidify at night if you’re prone to dry mouth—saliva protects tissues and helps reduce irritation from micro-scale.
+• Humidify at night if prone to dry mouth

 Clinic-Grade Rescue for Stubborn Scale